Almost all eCommerce or online retail websites display products on pages of search results.

 7. Click on the first product's name, then click on the first product's price below it.
 The relative selection should automatically select the price for every product.

 On some pages, ParseHub will make the relative selection from every name to one price.
-To fix this, simply click on the name of the second product, and the price below that, to train ParseHub to understand the data you need.
+To fix this, simply click on the name of the second product, and the price below to train ParseHub to understand the data you need.

 8. Rename the relative selection to price.